-Back at the beginning of the year, Ty was looking for recommendations on how to navigate the huge backlog of Horus Heresy books.
+Back at the beginning of 2018, Ty was looking for recommendations on how to navigate the huge backlog of Horus Heresy books.
 I put together this list with my must-read and not so much must-read Horus Heresy recommendations.
 I’m also including my star rating for each book.
 Your mileage may vary 🙂

 Update: 7/1/19 – added the books I’ve read in the year+ since my original post

 Update: 10/30/20 – The Siege of Terra update!
 My thoughts on the first four Siege books and filled in a few of the gaps.
 I’ve also highlighted my must-reads

 Horus Rising (I) by Dan Abnett ***** I’ve read this one three times.
 “I was there, the day Horus slew the Emperor.”

 False Gods (II) by Graham McNeill **** The origin of the fall of Horus.

 Galaxy in Flames (III) by Ben Counter *** The conclusion of the initial trilogy that is the tragedy of Horus.
 I don’t find the writing in this book as strong as the first two but the plot carries it.

 The Flight of the Eisenstein (IV) by James Swallow **** This one reads like an action movie.
 Introduces Garro.

 I used to recommend skipping Fulgrim (V) (you can read my review of Fulgrim on Goodreads to see why) but as people have pointed out in the comments there are some impactful events that take place in this book (someone loses a head).
 If you know the Heresy there are no surprises here and I still say skip and avoid having to slog through it.

 I will still recommend skipping Descent of Angels (VI) unless you really like the Dark Angels.